-Here’s a homemade substitute for a can of sweetened condensed milk that verges on healthy and includes zero nonfat dry milk powder, unlike most other homemade sweetened condensed milk recipes out there.
+Here’s a substitute for a can of sweetened condensed milk that verges on healthy and includes zero nonfat dry milk powder OR evaporated milk, unlike most other homemade sweetened condensed milk recipes out there.
 (Why I don’t trust nonfat dry milk powder much…)

 Note: Ingredients often use affiliate links to Amazon, but obviously you should shop for the best price and try to keep your dollars local when you can.